About the Project

 After we figure out the desire for each role, then we can start to think about the database and how to integrate it.
 By drawing affinity diagram, we understand the relationship between the data we need.
 Then we can construct the outline of our product.

 After the analysis of data, it is time to design.
 We disassemble each user in our ecosystem and try to research the contextual of using.
 By implementing our research, we are using the storyboarding to make sure the usability.
 This is one of the examples that I try to use the game interface to attract our farmers to record the cultivation process.

 HIGH FIDELITY DESIGN

 Prototyping for Farmer

-Our client Great Agriculture Co., Ltd. started to use i-Plants for managing corn production last year.
-Its corn production area is more than 500 hectares with a total of more than 100 farmers.
-In order to use i-Plants system, they all equipped with a tablet, not only to manage diseases and insect pests early, but also manage soil condition and achieve quality control.
+Our client Great Agriculture Co., Ltd., started to use i-Plants for managing corn production last year.
+Its corn production area is more than 500 hectares, with a total of more than 100 farmers.
+In order to use the i-Plants system, they all equipped with a tablet, not only to manage diseases and insect pests early, but also to manage soil conditions and achieve quality control.

 The record data using i-Plants to record can not be changed once uploaded, which is usually written with paper and pen in the past. i-Plants can be plugged in with further function like order system, and become a one-stop service.

 Consumers can see the whole growth process of crops by scanning into i-Plants customer platform via mobile phones.
 The platform not only provides the recoding of photos during the process from seedlings to harvest, but also the climate and soil data.

 Many of the consumers eat corns but don't know where corns come from.
 The traceability system in i-Plants is not only a resume, but also the whole storytelling the growing process of crops at each stage with photos and dynamic data.
 When consumers are using i-Plants, they are learning food and farming education at the same time.